This hybrid is a cross between Echeveria purpusorum and unknown Echeveria species.

-How to Grow and Care
+How to Grow and Care for Echeveria 'Shamrock'

-Soil: Echeverias need potting soil mix that drains quickly.
+Soil: This succulent needs a potting soil mix that drains quickly.
 Many growers will create their own mix.
-However, commercial cactus and succulent potting soil will work fine.
+However, commercial succulent potting mixes will work fine.

-Hardiness: Echeveria 'Shamrock' can tolerate temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.
+Hardiness: This plant is a tender succulent, which means it must be brought indoors for the winter to survive.
+E. 'Shamrock' can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.

 Learn more at How to Grow and Care for Echeveria.